Iluvalar/NRS/README.md

 Each buildings create those "ressources" by using others.
 In other word : build a bit of everything! you should do just fine.

+All those building are OPTIONAL.
+You should perform just as well with your typical power modules and power upgrades.
 ```
 ### Propaganda
 ```